 If you think the only thing you need from your prospects is an email address, think again.

-ConversionXL has a case study that shows a form just asking for an email address performs 13.56% less well than a form with a few additional fields.
+ConversionXL found in a case study that just asking for an email address lowers conversions by 13.56% compared to a form with a few additional fields.

 ConversionXL hypothesizes that just asking for an email looks spammy.